vuestorefront/storefront-ui/apps/docs/components/components/productcardimage.md

 ---
 layout: ComponentLayout
 hideBreadcrumbs: true
+description: The product card image component is the element passed as default into the image slot inside VsfProductCard component.
+It provides basic properties for using img element wrapped in proper link element or component.
 ---
 # ProductCardImage

-The product card image component is the element passed as default into the image slot inside VsfProductCard component.
-It provides basic properties for using img element wrapped in proper link element or component.
+{{ $frontmatter.description }}

 ## Props